awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 1. Determine if Amazon RDS provisioned input/output operations per second \(IOPS\) is required to support the workloads\.
 Provisioned IOPS storage delivers fast throughput for online transaction processing \(OLTP\) workloads, which are I/O intensive\.
 For more information, see [Provisioned IOPS SSD Storage](CHAP_Storage.md#USER_PIOPS)\.

 1. Open the [Amazon RDS console](https://console.aws.amazon.com/rds/)\.
-In the upper\-right corner, select the AWS Region that contains your Amazon EC2 instance\.
+In the upper\-right corner, choose the AWS Region that contains your Amazon EC2 instance\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.

 1. Choose **Create database**, and then go through the steps to select options for your DB instance: